 Supporting Excellent Science Teaching for Georgia

-GSTA Releases Statement on The Role of Science Learning in Supporting Literacy Development
+GSTA Statement on The Role of Science Learning in Supporting Literacy Development

 As part of our ongoing efforts to advocate for the critical role that science can play in supporting literacy learning, the GSTA board has released this statement on The Role of Science Learning in Supporting Literacy Development.
 The statement will be submitted as testimony to Georgia House Study Committee on Literacy Instruction.
 You can learn more about the committee through our partner organization, Science For Georgia, here.